Skip to content

 3. Getting Pre-Approved for a Loan

-This is the next logical step in the California mortgage process.
-Pre-approval is when a lender reviews your financial situation to determine how much you’re qualified to borrow.
+Pre-approval occurs when a lender reviews your financial situation to determine how much you’re qualified to borrow.
 There are benefits to getting pre-approved for a home loan in California.
 Among other things, it will make sellers more inclined to accept your offer.
-Learn more about getting pre-approved.

 4. Submitting a Loan Application